The Kalalau Trail is exhilarating, exhausting, terrifying, drop-dead stunning, and positively one of the best hikes you could ever hope to embark on.

 Do They Check Permits On The Kalalau Trail?

 Maybe occasionally?
 Word is that they may be more strict about it during busy times when the trail is booked out and many people who couldn’t get permits risk it and hike anyway.
 But during off peak times, it’s less likely anyone will check for permits.

-For what it’s worth, I met several people who either didn’t book a permit, only booked their first couple days just to feel it out, or ended up starting a day later than planned and didn’t have a permit booked for their last day.
+For what it’s worth, I met several people who either didn’t book a permit, only booked their first couple days just to feel it out, or ended up starting a day later than planned and were hiking the Kalalau Trail without a permit on their last day.
 Kalalau Trail trekkers tend not to be sticklers for rules – here’s hoping that the park authorities aren’t either!

 When To Hike The Kalalau Trail?

 Any time!
 Kauai weather is consistently warm year-round.

 Do note, though, that peak time is summer (June-August), when the trail will be crowded and permits get booked out many months in advance.

 Winter (December-February) is less crowded, but more rainy.
 Even if it doesn’t rain during your trek, you’ll experience mud in every possible consistency, which can really slow you down.

 Be sure to check the weather forecast once you arrive on Kauai and make sure you have a plan in the event that it rains (whether that means buying rain gear, postponing your trek, or backing out altogether).
 Check the State Parks website the morning you’re due to start trekking to ensure the trail hasn’t been temporarily closed due to flash flooding.

 The Kalalau Trail has 3 main landmarks / stopping points / segments: